-Helping Hands’ carers are fully trained and experienced when it comes to caring for someone with a learning disability.
+Helping Hands’ private carers are fully trained and experienced when it comes to caring for someone with a learning disability.
 If your family is unsure of how to best cope during the transition to adult care services, a carer from Helping Hands can support you with your loved ones health.
 When a young person lives with a learning disability, a carer from Helping Hands can support them with their development, their social and communication skills and any other issues that may arise as a result of their learning disability.

 I believe this is an excellent model of support and one that should seriously be considered for anyone with a learning disability needing support.
 Having ‘live-in’ carers means that people have a choice in how they live and who they live with.
 Too often people are forced to live with others in group or residential settings.